burhanbilen/Spam-Classification-with-ANN/README.md

 # Spam-Classification-with-ANN
-Spam-Ham Classification on Text Data.
+Spam-Ham Classification on SMS Data.

 To get the dataset visit the link: